nikunjsanghai/Introduction_to_Programming_Cplusplus/Week7/hw6_help.md

 Task 3:
 [Link](https://www.geeksforgeeks.org/vectorpush_back-vectorpop_back-c-stl/)
-push_back(): It alters the vector but does not return anything as you can see in the below example.
+push_back(char t): It alters the vector but does not return anything as you can see in the below example.
 Ponder on this and think do I need to return anything or just altering the vector(which is a data member of the object of MyString class is enough)
 ```
 #include <iostream>
 #include <vector>